zbabac/VCT/README.md

-v1.5.0	ADDED INFO BUTTON THAT SHOWS CODEC INFO FOR SINGLE FILE
+v1.5.2	ADDED "LOG" BUTTON THAT SHOWS ENCODING LOG

 VCT is frontend for ffmpeg tool which I believe, is the greatest tool for video/audio files manipulation It is also command line tool, so it may be inconvenient for those users that can only work with some kind of GUI.